 Since then the Hinwil-based team has thrice been tenth in the championship and has never once finished inside the top half of the standings.

 This led to Alfa Romeo coming on board in 2018.
-While Sauber was on the cusp of signing with Honda power, Ferrari stepped in through Alfa Romeo and basically bought the team, rebranding it Alfa Romeo.
+While Sauber was on the cusp of signing with Honda power, Ferrari stepped in through Alfa basically bought the team, rebranding it under the Alfa Romeo marque.